Night Zoo: Plot

 Marcel (Gilles Maheu) is released from prison after completing a two year sentence for narcotics crime, hoping to reconcile with his dying father, Albert (Roger Lebel), who seems to believe his son has been away on a vacation.
 His former girlfriend Julie (Lynne Adams) is now working in a sex club peep show.
 When he returns home, he is soon visited by a pair of dishonest police detectives who demand $200,000 in cash that they believe he still possesses from his earlier activity.
 One of the detectives, George (Lorne Brass) is a homosexual steeped in sadism, who frequently uses violence to attempt to break him.
 Amidst the threats he navigates, Marcel and Albert repair their relationship, culminating in an after hours break-in at a local zoo.

 Reception

 Box office

 The film grossed $1 million in Quebec within three months of its release.

 Awards

 The film won the most Genie Awards in history, with thirteen awards.
 Gilles Maheu and Roger Lebel were both nominated for best actor.
+Lebel won the 1987 Prix Guy-L'Écuyer for Un Zoo la nuit.

 In 1987, the film won the Grand Prix for Best Film at Film Fest Gent.